Join the Global Breast Cancer Movement

 Wire Localization (Needle Localization)

-Insertion of a very thin wire into an abnormal area of the breast to highlight the location of a nonpalpable lesion so that it can be removed during biopsy or lumpectomy.
+Insertion of a very thin wire into the breast to highlight the location of an abnormal area so it can be removed during a biopsy or a lumpectomy.

 Top of Document